Building out your own Sprinter van conversion is possible for most people, if you know where to start.

 Remember that many pre-owned Sprinter vans may have lived tough lives as delivery and trades vehicles so it pays to inspect them well, as well as consider used vans for sale with an open mind, in case they don’t have quite the specifications / colors you had in mind initially.

-For guidance on which model Sprinter van to choose, including how to choose between the van lengths, roof heights, and the difference between crew, cargo, and passenger Mercedes Sprinter vans, read this post next: Which Sprinter van is best for conversion.
+For guidance on which model of Mercedes Sprinter van to choose, including how to choose between the van lengths, a low or high roof van, and the difference between crew vans, cargo vans, and passenger van Mercedes Sprinter models, read this post next: Which Sprinter van is best for conversion.

 4. Clean and prepare your van for conversion

-Even if you buy a new Mercedes Sprinter van, you’re going to want to give it a clean inside to ensure you’ve cleared out debris, grease and dirt that may have accumulated or be left over from the manufacturing and time in transit to the dealership.
+Even if you buy a new Mercedes Sprinter van from a Mercedes dealership, you’re going to want to give it a clean inside to ensure you’ve cleared out debris, grease and dirt that may have accumulated or be left over from the manufacturing and time in transit to the dealership.

-Older, used Sprinter vans may need a significant amount of cleaning and preparation before you start your camper van conversion.
+If you go for an older, used Sprinter van, know that it may need a significant amount of cleaning and preparation before you start your camper van conversion.

-You’re basically aiming for a clean, blank canvas to start your build from.
+You’re basically aiming for a clean, blank canvas to start your custom van build from.

 As part of the cleaning process, be sure to remove existing wall and floor panels to inspect your Sprinter van for dirt and also – very importantly – to check for rust.